Creating a Business-Friendly Regulatory Environment

 Barriers to business can involve legislation, regulation, fees, permits, licenses, paperwork, standards, processing times, guidelines, filing and certification requirements, reporting, investigation, inspection and enforcement practices, and any procedures that affect the efficiency of government services for the individuals, organizations and businesses served.

-Cumbersome legislative redundancies, lengthy processing times for approval, and complex reporting obligations mean that companies must spend valuable time and resources on understanding and meeting what can be perceived as arbitrary technical requirements.
+Cumbersome legislative redundancies, lengthy approval processing times, and complex reporting obligations mean that companies must spend valuable time and resources on understanding and meeting what can be perceived as arbitrary technical requirements.
 Many must even hire external consultants just to administer the associated paperwork.
 As a result, companies have fewer internal resources to finance investments in assets, knowledge, and innovation.
 All of this adds up to less time and resources for investing in business and decreases local economic competitiveness.

 Reducing the compliance burden will require concerted action to pinpoint and eliminate existing irritants that clearly affect growth, competitiveness, and innovation.
-To succeed, the commitment to reduce legislative barriers where possible should be top of mind in government and must aim towards reducing the burden of regulatory requirements on business.
+To succeed, the commitment to reduce legislative barriers where possible should be top of mind in government and must aim to reduce the burden of regulatory requirements on businesses.
 It is an important initiative to follow through on to help businesses grow, prosper, and create jobs without being continually impeded by unnecessary regulations.

-We understand that proper infrastructure development regulations serve to protect the community while also playing a role in competitiveness and economic prosperity.
+We understand that proper infrastructure development regulations protect the community while also contributing to competitiveness and economic prosperity.
 There is an opportunity to create relevant and effective regulatory requirements that enhance efficiency for our community's residents and businesses.
-Improvements to role clarity in the City, creating consistency in assessments, and remedying problems with the online e-permitting portal are a few ways to create an immediate and lasting benefit to the development in our region.

 Analysis

-The Medicine Hat & District Chamber of Commerce is committed to ensuring that established businesses that want to expand and grow their enterprises have the opportunity to do so in Southeastern Alberta.
+The Southeast Alberta Chamber of Commerce is committed to ensuring that established businesses that want to expand and grow their enterprises have the opportunity to do so in Southeastern Alberta.
 New entrepreneurs and established enterprises need an appropriate climate to begin and continue business development.
 Business formation, growth, and expansion are potential sources of new wealth in our economy.
 This activity benefits all residents directly, as in the creation of employment opportunities, and indirectly, such as through taxation.

-The Medicine Hat & District Chamber of Commerce has collaborated with numerous local organizations, including home builders, infrastructure project planners, construction associations, and more, to gather information.
-The recommendations provided are a direct reflection of the barriers that are currently stunting infrastructure growth in our community.
+The Southeast Alberta Chamber of Commerce has collaborated with numerous local organizations, including home builders, infrastructure project planners, construction associations, and more, to gather information.
+The recommendations provided directly reflect the barriers stunting infrastructure growth in our community.

 The businesses in our community need the support of our municipal government through creating an environment that can nurture innovation by putting forward a clear communication strategy, along with consistent, easy-to-comprehend expectations and guidelines, connections for process support from the City, and clear timelines.